- Doctoral Programme in Education

 2. Mathematical and linguistic education

-Potential doctoral thesis directors: Dr. Àngel Alsina Pastells, Dr. Sílvia Llach Carles
+Potential doctoral thesis research directors: Dr Àngel Alsina Pastells, Dr Sílvia Llach Carles, Dr Jordi Cicres

 Tutors: Dr. Àngel Alsina Pastells, Dr. Sílvia Llach Carles